Glance NG. Chats With One of Africa's Most Creative Photographer - Weeshotit - Who Sets Model's Ablaze For Photo Series -

 1: HOW IMPORTANT IS IT FOR A PHOTOGRAPHER TO CONNECT WITH HIS SUBJECT TO BRING OUT THEIR TRUE SELF?

 HYPER - It's quite critical.
-There is always so much tension when shooting so being able to connect with the subject on various levels helps reduce all that and also helps in easy communication and comprehension between both photographer and subjects leading to a smoother shoot.
+There is always so much tension when shooting so being able to connect with the subject on various levels helps reduce all that and also helps in easy communication and comprehension between both photographer and subjects leading to a smoother shoot.2: WHEN YOU START OFF A SERIES, WHAT TO YOU AIM TO ACHIEVE?
+ECONOMICALLY AND INTELLECTUALLY.

 3: ABOUT YOUR JUST CONCLUDED WATER AND FIRE SERIES: WHAT INSPIRED IT?

 HYPER: I got the concept from a movie series and thought to myself.
-I could actually communicate a story through a set of photos.
+I could actually communicate

-I'm an Adventure Camp Director too and so I know that the most important things you need are water, fire and shelter.
-Those three things would keep you alive in any situation.
+things would keep you alive in any situation.
 Water and Fire are one of the things we fear the most.

-So the series was about conquering that fear and converting it to creativity.
+conquering that fear and converting it to creativity.

 We also wanted to do something challenging.
 Something never done in Nigeria.
 It was not easy but we are glad we achieved it.